-In the Northern hemisphere Ursa Major never sets below the horizon, and is visible the whole year round.
-It is also circumpolar in the UK and Northern USA and is seen to complete a whole counterclockwise rotation every 24 hours around the ‘North Star’ (Polaris) located in neighboring Ursa Minor.
-This motion has been used as an excellent star clock throughout history.
+From the Northern hemisphere, Ursa Major is circumpolar and never sets below the horizon, making it visible the whole year round.
+Moreover, the constellation is seen to complete a whole counterclockwise rotation every 24 hours around the ‘North Star’ (Polaris) located in neighboring Ursa Minor, with this motion having made it an excellent star clock throughout history.